Two Kansas men dead after car, van collide - NewsBreak

 Two Kansas men dead after car, van collide

 GRAY COUNTY —Two men died in an accident just after 5p.m.
 Tuesday in Gray County.
-The Kansas Highway Patrol reported a...hutchpost.com
+The Kansas Highway Patrol reported a...jcpost.com

 GRAY COUNTY —Two men died in an accident just after 5p.m.
 Tuesday in Gray County.
-The Kansas Highway Patrol reported a...hutchpost.com
+The Kansas Highway Patrol reported a...jcpost.com

 Comments / 0